An Interpretable, Controllable Time-Varying IIR Denoiser for On-Device Assistive Hearing: Experiments

 \subsection{Dataset}

-We train all three models using the 56-speaker Valentini-Botinhao noisy speech dataset \cite{valentini}.
-While relatively small compared to modern large-scale corpora, it remains a standard benchmark for comparing models under data constraints and evaluating the architecture rather than the volume of data.
-The dataset contains 19 hours of clean speech mixed with various noise samples.
-We reserve files from 12 speakers for validation and use the remaining 44 speakers as the training set.
+We train on the 56-speaker Valentini-Botinhao noisy speech dataset \cite{valentini}.
+It is small by modern standards but remains a standard benchmark for comparing architectures under a fixed data budget.
+The dataset contains 19 hours of clean speech mixed with various noises.
+We reserve 12 speakers for validation and train on the remaining 44.

-We obtain pure noise tracks by computing the difference between the clean and noisy pairs, subsequently using them for data augmentation.
-We follow the data augmentation strategy of DFNet, which consists of dynamically mixing random speech and noise files at each training iteration with a signal-to-noise ratio (SNR) sampled from the set $\{-5, 0, 5, 10, 20, 40, 100\}$ dB.
-We explicitly include the 100 dB samples to teach the models to handle noise-free audio effectively without introducing unwanted distortion.
-Finally, we evaluate performance on the standard test set, which consists of 824 files recorded by two distinct speakers, paired with their clean references.
+We obtain pure noise tracks as the difference between the clean and noisy pairs and use them for augmentation.
+Following the DeepFilterNet recipe, we dynamically remix random speech and noise files at each iteration with a signal-to-noise ratio (SNR) drawn from $\{-5, 0, 5, 10, 20, 40, 100\}$\,dB; the 100\,dB case teaches the models to leave clean audio untouched.
+For the deployed compact models we widen the noise pool with samples from the DNS corpus \cite{dns} to improve generalization to non-stationary noise.
+This expansion is meant to increase noise diversity.

+We use two test sets.
+The first is the standard Valentini test set of 824 files from two held-out speakers, paired with clean references.
+The second is a harder test built by remixing those files at SNRs of $-5$, $0$, and $5$\,dB, which stresses the lower-SNR, more non-stationary regime relevant to hearing aids.